Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Entry and exit requirements can change at short notice.
-Contact the Kenyan High Commission for details about visas, currency, customs and quarantine rules.
+Contact the Kenyan High Commission in Australia for details about ETAs, currency, customs and quarantine rules.

-You'll need a valid yellow fever vaccination certificate to enter Kenya.
-Some airlines may want to see one when you leave.
+You'll need a valid yellow fever vaccination certificate to enter Kenya, or transit through Kenya for 12 hours or longer.
+Some airlines may want to see a certificate when you leave.

 Find out about returning to Australia after exposure to yellow fever.